rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 # nuxt-typescript-ssr-firebase-auth

 `nuxt generate` is really sucks!!!
-We need a good alternative to deploy our applications to cloud without VPS and SSL configuration.
+We lost `nuxtServerInit`, dynamic routing stuff etc. We need a good alternative to deploy our applications to cloud without VPS and SSL configuration.

 This repository is created as a sample of using nuxt on firebase-functions+firebase-hosting and still SSR and has `nuxtServerInit` functionally is active.